KristopherFM03/Text-Game/README.md

 The main things I'd like to add to this are:
 (These are the needs.)
 There are two classes to choose from: fighter and guardian.
-(Two classes so I can focus on two classes rather than 9+) A turn based combat system
+(Two classes so I can focus on them rather than 9+) A turn based combat system
 The ability to level up and gain skill points (to increase a player's stats) And create a story that can draw users in.

-Evenetually I want to add
+Evenetually I want to add:
 (These are our wants.)
 Weapons system
 Potions